Inalegwu/SpawnPoint/README.md

 [Shopify Restyle](https://shopify.github.io/restyle): Helping developers create design systems in their applications.

-[Biome](https://biomejs.dev): Formatting and Linting courtesy of Biome JS, the project that I consider the future of formatting and linting in the Javascript community

 ### What else am I getting
 - Validated Environment variables and environment config based off of [Yuosuff Elazizi's Post](https://elazizi.com/posts/environment-variables-in-react-native-the-right-way/)

-- [Expo Router](https://docs.expo.dev/router/) : File based routing for React Native apps.
+- [Expo Router](https://docs.expo.dev/router/): File based routing for React Native apps.

+- Github Actions: Github Actions and Workflows configured to work within this project from day 1.

+-[Biome](https://biomejs.dev): Formatting and Linting courtesy of Biome JS, the project that I consider the future of formatting and linting in the Javascript community